 Trend Micro has always been a team player.
 Over the past three decades and more, we’ve worked closely with law enforcement, industry solution providers, academics and others to strengthen our collective hand against a common adversary.
 Yet while we’ve been breaking down barriers through this collaborative approach, the cybersecurity industry sometimes unwittingly puts more up.
 That’s why we’re thrilled to join a new open source initiative designed to make it easier for organizations to detect and respond to cyber-attacks.

-The Open Cybersecurity Schema Framework (OCSF) will help defenders spend less time on collecting and normalising threat data and more time on analysing and acting on it.
-OCSF is a first of its kind open source effort, delivering a simplified and vendor-agnostic taxonomy to help all security teams realise better, faster data ingestion and analysis without the time-consuming up-front normalisation task.
+The Open Cybersecurity Schema Framework (OCSF) will help defenders spend less time on collecting and normalizing threat data and more time on analyzing and acting on it.
+OCSF is a first of its kind open source effort, delivering a simplified and vendor-agnostic taxonomy to help all security teams realize better, faster data ingestion and analysis without the time-consuming up-front normalization task.
 The goal is to have an open standard that can be adopted in any situation and fits in with existing security standards and processes.

 The hope is that the standard will be open to adoption across all environments, applications and solution providers, slotting in neatly beside existing standards and processes.
 We’ve joined a handful of security vendors and big tech names including Salesforce and AWS to make this a reality.

 Trend Micro has always been open to industry partnerships that add value for our customers, and make our digital, connected world safer.
 Over the past year we’ve supercharged this approach with a new strategy, consolidating our capabilities onto a single platform and building out connections to third-party products.
 The focus is always on simplifying and streamlining things for the customer, without compromising on security.
 That’s exactly what the OCSF will help to achieve.